dhanasekars/Daily-Python-Practise/README.md

 So don't expect very complex problems in daily challenges.
 You might even find a lot of similar problems solved again and again._

 _Objective 2 : Once the 30 minutes time block is over, I get up and walk away from it.
-The objective is not solving challenge but coding for 30 minutes everyday_
+The objective is not solving challenge but coding for 30 minutes every day._

-_Objective 3 : This session is not learn a new topic but to practise known areas.
+_Objective 3 : This session is not to learn a new topic but to practise known areas.
 In case a challenge needs new learning, I attempt to learn in 30 minutes.
 If not, I park it for next day._

 ## Aug 2022